meilisearch/gatsby-plugin-meilisearch/README.md

 Now you should have a running Gatsby app with `gatsby-plugin-meilisearch` installed and a running MeiliSearch instance.

 Let's configure our plugin to make it work!
+In this example, we will fetch every page's URL of our Gatsby website, and index them to MeiliSearch.

 All the plugin configuration happens inside your `gatsby-config.js` configuration file that should be at the root of your Gatsby project.